 Powerball winnings after taxes: How much the winner could actually take home in Texas

-That's the seventh-largest Powerball jackpot in the history of the game, but if you beat the odds and match all six numbers you will take home much less than $725 million (not that you'd complain).
+If you beat the odds and match all six numbers you will take home much less than $875 million (not that you'd complain).

 Winners can choose to have their prize money paid out in 30 payments over 29 years, or in a lump sum.